aiven/aiven-docs/docs/products/opensearch/howto/saml-sso-authentication.md

 ## Configure SAML on IdP

-To enable SAML SSO Authentication for Aiven for OpenSearch, you need to configure SAML with an Identity Provider (IdP).
-As Aiven for OpenSearch is designed to work with various SAML IdPs, the configuration steps may differ depending on your IdP.
+To enable SAML SSO Authentication for Aiven for OpenSearch, configure SAML with an Identity Provider (IdP).
+As Aiven for OpenSearch is designed to work with various IdPs, the configuration steps may differ depending on your IdP.
 Refer to your Identity Provider's documentation for detailed instructions on configuring SAML applications.